 Dissociation begins after about 5-10 minutes from properly administered AVE. a restabilization effect occurs where muscles relax, electrodermal (sweat gland) activity decreases, peripheral blood flow stabilizes, breathing slows and becomes diaphragmatic and relaxed, and heart rate slows and becomes more uniform and smooth.
 Entrainment within the theta-alpha frequency (7-10 Hz) range has been shown to easily induce hypnosis and about 80% of people experiencing slow alpha entrainment will experience light to deep hypnotic trance within a few minutes.

 Most clients are left feeling relaxed and alert after an AVE session— in what psychologists call an “alpha state”.
 Positive changes are usually felt within one to three sessions and include improvements in mental clarity, uplifted mood, increased mental alertness and energy, increased feelings of calm.
 Stable long-term effects may require regular daily AVE treatment sessions over periods of a month or longer.
-Clinical experience strongly suggests that with repeated training, AVE cultivates an adaptive self-regulation process and provides exogenous signals to entrain cortical activity to desirable freuencies and brain states.
+Clinical experience strongly suggests that with repeated training, AVE cultivates an adaptive self-regulation process and provides exogenous signals to entrain cortical activity to desirable frequencies and brain states.

 What are the adverse effects of AVE?